TERMS AND CONDITIONS

 - Seminars and personal workshops (“events”) including presentations;

-- Payments are only accepted through the eWAY Payment Gateway; or by credit card payments or unless otherwise expressly agreed;
+- Payments are only accepted through the authorised Stripe or eWAY Payment Gateway; or by credit card payments or unless otherwise expressly agreed;

 - Regular payments are made monthly and in advance either via the credit or debit card details provided at the time of registration for an activity or event, or via direct debit from a nominated bank or financial institution account also provided by you at the time of registration;